Aliona83/project_j/README.md

     * Relationships:
        * OrderLineItems belong to Orders (many-to-one).
        * OrderLineItems refer to Products (many-to-one).
-  5. ProductReview:
+  5. Product(Jewellery):
     * Relationships:
-       * ProductReviews are written by Users (many-to-one).
-       * ProductReviews are about Products (many-to-one).
-  6. Product(Jewellery):
-    * Relationships:
        * Products belong to Categories (many-to-one).
        * Products can have ProductReviews (one-to-many).
        * Products can be included in OrderLineItems (many-to-many through Orders).
-  7. CustomJewelleryDesign:
+  6. CustomJewelleryDesign:
     * Relationships:
        * CustomJewelleryDesign requests are made by Users (many-to-one).
-  8. ContactUs:
+  7. ContactUs:
     * Relationships:
        * "Contact Us" messages can be sent by Users (many-to-one).
-  9. Category:
+  8. Category:
     * Relationships:
        * Products belong to Categories (many-to-one).